Baked Chicken Drumsticks Recipe

 Baked chicken drumsticks are the perfect dish to make for dinner.
 They even taste great cold the next day and are sure to be a family favorite.
-They're easy to make and only take about 45 minutes.
+Also, they’re easy to make and only take about 45 minutes.
 Great for an appetizer or main dish.

 Why make these drumsticks

-- These drumsticks bake in about 45 minutes.
+- It’s a quick and simple recipe.
+These drumsticks bake in about 45 minutes.
 You can marinate them for a while or bake right away.

-- The marinade itself uses easy-to-find spices, which are mostly simple pantry staples.
+- Also, the marinade uses easy-to-find spices, mostly simple pantry staples.

-- Today, I served it with rice, because the chicken drippings on the baking sheet work perfectly as a sauce over the rice.
-But, other chicken sides such as Hasselback potatoes, roasted potatoes, or mashed potatoes are also a great match.
+- Today, I served it with rice because the chicken drippings on the baking sheet make a perfect sauce for the rice.
+But other chicken sides, such as Hasselback potatoes, roasted potatoes, or mashed potatoes, are also a great match.
 And a side salad and some crusty bread make it a complete meal.

 Ingredients and substitutes

-- Chicken - Even if you do not want to eat the skin, I suggest you bake it skin-on, as that protects the chicken from drying out.
-This works better with bone-in chicken as compared to boneless.
+- Chicken – Even if you do not want to eat the skin, I suggest baking it skin-on to help the chicken stay moist.
+Also, this recipe works better with bone-in chicken than with boneless chicken.

 - Paprika – I’ve used hot paprika for a little kick, but you can also use sweet smoked paprika.